 Every business needs to have a solid disaster recovery/testing strategy in place, especially amid the uncertain times of the current global pandemic.
-A slowdown in day to day business, coupled with the arrival of the summer season, is perhaps the perfect time to examine, evaluate, and update your gameplan for a potential data disaster.
+A slowdown in day to day business, coupled with 2020 winding down and coming to a close, is perhaps the perfect time to examine, evaluate, and update your gameplan for a potential data disaster in 2021.

 No matter how much you might presume that the likelihood of a large-scale disaster is slim, even a more benign cyberattack is a possibility.
 Sometimes these threats could even come from within.
 Regardless of the origin, cyber sabotage can severely compromise the security of your business data.

 If you've been attacked, how do you come back from such a setback?
 With a variety of disaster recovery products and features on the market, the best ones incorporate backups, plans, and alternatives to restore operations in case of a major IT disaster.

 We recommend performing a comprehensive disaster recovery exercise monthly, but we're aware this isn't necessarily the most practical method if you want to check in on smaller specifics on a more frequent basis.